Forceps Delivery Injuries

 Forceps delivery is the delivery of a baby with the assistance of forceps to gently pull and guide the baby’s head from the birth canal.
 Every mother hopes to be able to deliver her baby naturally, and without aid, but this is not always possible and for safety reasons, other options have to be considered.
 One main reason that forceps may be used is that labor is not progressing, no matter how much the mother is pushing.

 Another reason to use forceps is when the baby is facing the wrong way as it emerges from the birth canal.
 If the face is up, for instance, forceps can be used to turn the baby around.
-Forceps may also be used by the delivering doctor, nurse, or midwife, if there is a sign that the baby is struggling, such as a change in heartbeat, and it needs to be delivered immediately, or if there are immediate health problems in the mother.
+Forceps may also be used by the delivering doctor or midwife, if there is a sign that the baby is struggling, such as a change in heartbeat, and baby needs to be delivered immediately, or if there are immediate health problems in the mother.

 When Forceps Delivery Should Not Be Used